-Next, we study the critical phenomena of the black hole under thermodynamic equilibrium.
-The Hawking temperature (\ref{tempads}) when expressed in terms of pressure (\ref{pres}) is written as
+We explore the critical phenomena of the black holes under thermodynamic equilibrium.
+The Hawking temperature (\ref{tempads}), when expressed in terms of pressure (\ref{pres}), is expressed as

-Before expressing the Eq. (\ref{tempadsp}) for pressure we need to introduce the thermodynamic volume of the vdW-like fluid.
-In this way one can, in general, express the equation of state relating its pressure to other thermodynamic quantities e.g. temperature, volume and other related parameters specifying the AdS black holes in arbitrary dimensions in the presence of perfect fluid in Rastall theory such that $P=P(T,V,Q,N_s)$.
-One can thus write the fluid volume as discussed in \cite{Gunasekaran:2012dq,Kubiznak:2012wp} in the following form
+Before solving this equation for pressure, we need to introduce the specific volume of the van der Waals-like fluid.
+This allows us to express the equation of state that relates pressure to other thermodynamic quantities such as temperature, volume, and parameters that characterize AdS black holes in arbitrary dimensions, with the inclusion of the quintessence field in Rastall theory, which can be expressed as $P=P(T, V, Q, N_s)$.
+The fluid volume as discussed in \cite{Gunasekaran:2012dq, Kubiznak:2012wp}, is expressed in the form